Wood or Solar?

 Thinking in that path, I was searching and making lots of experiments with different types of burners of heaters.

 My last one was based on the "Rocket stove" idea, but modified for small, confined spaces.
 Rocket stove is meant to be used outside.
-It is lucking of chimney ro exaust and it is not always smoke free, to start it up.
+It is lucking of chimney or exhaust and it is not always smoke free, to start it up.

-It is meant to burn as solid waste (wood, pallets, plastic, paper or fabric) but modified for burning oil like used car oil or other waste.
+This one meant to burn solid fuel (wood, pallets, plastic, paper or fabric) but modified for burning oil like used car oil or other waste.